PrincetonML/AND4NMF/README.txt

 The code consists of the following.

 competiors.py is the code for the competior algorithms.
-AND.py is the code for the algorithm AND.
+AND.py is the code for our algorithm AND (Alternative Non-negative gradient Descent).

 data_io.py is the code for loading/generating data. compute_error.py is the code for computing the error.